(Cover of Melissa Magazine, Eleventh Edition: Chloe Norgaard by Meinke Klein)

 (Above: Street Artist in Kyoto Below: Japanese ceramic wheel)

-THE KIDS, ARRIGHT!
+THE KIDS, ARE RIGHT!

 Dani Bayer, a dynamic 26 year old, has her own outlook on companionship during her travels.
 For her, the rush, coupled with a sense of freedom and lack of responsibility, becomes addictive, which is something she would rather experience on her own.